Clemson–South Carolina rivalry: History and notable games

-After an 0–5 start to begin the 1992 season (USC's first in the SEC), freshman sensation Steve Taneyhill led Carolina to four wins in his first five starts as Gamecock quarterback.
+After an 0–5 start to begin the 1992 season (USC's first in the SEC), freshman sensation Steve Taneyhill led South Carolina to four wins in his first five starts as Gamecock quarterback.
 With Clemson needing a win at home to become bowl-eligible, Taneyhill led his team to a 24–13 victory and famously signed his name with his finger on the Tiger Paw at midfield following a key second-half touchdown.